Harish-tig/Book-Scrapping/README.md

 a)	You Can find a file name Application.zip download it<br>
 b)	Extract the Folder and open Application Folder<br>
 c)	Run the exe file named “Book”<br>
-d)	If Case Windows defender or any other similar protection <br>
+d)	In Case Windows defender or any other similar protection <br>
    doesn’t allow try turning it off or choose RUN ANYWAY<br>
 e)	Else Download the Project files From the repository and Run inside a Python 3 Compatible IDE.